 How to draw landscapes will be simple if you follow along with these easy steps.

 The standard shape for drawing a landscape is a rectangle sometimes called a "picture plane."
+In other words it is longer in the width and shorter in the height.

 Your picture can be any size or shape you desire—from square, rounds, oval, vertical oblong or even round.
+Start off with the rectangle first with your thumbnail pencil sketches which is the basic "rough plan" of how your drawing or painting guidelines.

 More landscapes are drawn (or painted) with the horizontal rectangle as it lends itself to landscape scenes.
 Most landscapes are horizontal and people are vertical—hence the format term "portrait or landscape."

-The most important thing to do as a first step is a thumbnail sketch as a rough guide for your finished drawing.
+The most important thing to do as a first step is a thumbnail sketch to ceate a rough guide for your finished drawing.
 Why?
 To ensure you have a good balance between the foreground, background and the horizon line.
 Getting a good composition here will save you heartaches down the line.

 If your horizon line is exactly half way with sky and foreground, your drawing will be quite boring and "static."